quicwg/base-drafts/draft-ietf-quic-http.md

 QUIC transport versions with HTTP/3 MAY be defined by future specifications.

 QUIC version 1 uses TLS version 1.3 or greater as its handshake protocol.
-HTTP/3 clients MUST indicate the target domain name during the TLS handshake.
-This may be done using the Server Name Indication (SNI) {{!RFC6066}} extension to TLS or using some other mechanism.
+HTTP/3 clients MUST support a mechanism to indicate the target host to the server during the TLS handshake.
+If the server is identified by a DNS name, clients MUST send the Server Name Indication (SNI) {{!RFC6066}} TLS extension unless an alternative mechanism for indicate the target host is used.

 QUIC connections are established as described in {{QUIC-TRANSPORT}}.
 During connection establishment, HTTP/3 support is indicated by selecting the ALPN